daloue12/cohort24work/week-04/assessment/sustainable-foraging/assessmentplan.md

 6. Test functionality to 'Add an Item'
 7. Test functionality to 'Report: Kilograms of Item'
 8. Test functionality to 'Report: Item Category Value'
-* Begin by running the application in its current state, going through each feature/functionality, and identify the missing components/bugs and make note of them (already noticed that you can add a duplicate forager).
-Also noticed that both 'Report' functionalities are not working.
+* Begin by running the application in its current state, going through each feature/functionality, and identify the missing components/bugs and make note of them.
+Aside from what has already been given to us in terms of functionalities that are not currently working (addForager and both reporting functionalities), I am also noticing that there is no validation to ensure that 'poisonous' and 'inedible' item types cannot be assigned anything other than a $0 value.
+This needs to be addressed with another else/if statement in the ItemService class.
 ****
 #### Implement functionality to 'Add a Forager':
 1. Create new addForager() method (be sure to generate tests immediately upon creation of this method).
-This should add Forager to list of Foragers and also write the Forage to the data file.
+This should add Forager to list of Foragers and also write the Forager to the data file.
 ****
-#### Generate a report for Kilograms for every titem for a given day:
+#### Generate a report for Kilograms for every item for a given day:
-1. User prompted date to generate a report for.
+1. User prompted date to generate a report.
 Will utilize BigDecimal in operation of multiplying number of kilos for a specific item by the dollars/kilo field.
 2. Need to figure out how to test utilizing the ForageFileRepository.
+#### Generate a report for total value/category for a given day:
+1. User prompted message to view forages by date using the getForageDate() method that has already been given to us in the View class.
+2. Create a Map<> to instantiate 'categoryValues' which will initialize a stream of forages.
+3. Will call upon the necessary methods to eventually print the categories and the dollar value for each category.
+A new method to do this will have to be created in the view class.